Curvature dependences of wave propagation in reaction-diffusion models

 \section{Introduction}

-Travelling fronts in reaction-diffusion models describe the progression in space of the transition between two states of an excitable system.
+Travelling fronts in reaction--diffusion models describe the progression in space of the transition between two states of an excitable system.
 These fronts represent the advance of a wave of excitation, where spatial locations in a rest state transition into an excited state~\cite{tyson-keener-1988,grindrod-lewis-murray-1991}.
 Examples of such propagating waves abound in physical, biological, and ecological systems.
-Particular examples of these waves are electrical activity along axonal membranes, chemical activity in chemical reactions, flame propagation in wildfires, biochemical activity in multicellular systems, biological tissue growth, biological species invasion, infection disease spread, social outbursts, as well as crystal growth and star formation in galaxies~\cite{tyson-keener-1988,foerster-mueller-hess-1988,grindrod-lewis-murray-1991,lewis-kareiva-1993,volpert-petrovskii-2009,hilton-etal-2016,buenzli-etal-2020,bakhshi-etal-2021}.
+Particular examples of these waves are electrical activity along axonal membranes, chemical activity in chemical reactions, flame propagation in wildfires, biochemical activity in multicellular systems, biological tissue growth, biological species invasion, infection disease spread, social outbursts, as well as crystal growth and star formation in galaxies~\cite{tyson-keener-1988,foerster-mueller-hess-1988,grindrod-lewis-murray-1991,lewis-kareiva-1993,Echekki1996,volpert-petrovskii-2009,hilton-etal-2016,Dave2020,buenzli-etal-2020,bakhshi-etal-2021}.

 Wave propagation in these systems results from the combination of diffusion and autocatalytic production of the excitable element.
 In one spatial dimension, excitable media support the establishment of travelling waves with constant propagation speed $c$ in the long-time limit, under appropriate initial and boundary conditions~\cite{murray-2}.
-In higher spatial dimensions, it is well known experimentally and theoretically, that the propagation speed of travelling fronts is modified by the front's curvature~\cite{tyson-keener-1988,foerster-mueller-hess-1988,witelski-etal-2000,volpert-petrovskii-2009,buenzli-etal-2020}.
+In higher spatial dimensions, it is well known experimentally and theoretically, that the propagation speed of travelling fronts is modified by the front's curvature, which in general is a function of space and time~\cite{tyson-keener-1988,foerster-mueller-hess-1988,witelski-etal-2000,volpert-petrovskii-2009,buenzli-etal-2020}.
 Singular perturbation theories of excitable reaction--diffusion systems show that the normal velocity $v$ of travelling fronts is given by

 at leading order in the diffusivity $D>0$ as $D\to 0$, where $\kappa$ is the front's mean curvature~\cite{tyson-keener-1988,grindrod-lewis-murray-1991,lewis-kareiva-1993}.